 Bit/Field Name Type Reset Description 31:17 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 16 IntFault R/W1C 0 Indicates if the fault input is asserting an interrupt.
-15:1 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+15:3 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+2 IntPWM2 RO 0 Indicates if the PWM generator 2 block is asserting an interrupt.
+1 IntPWM1 RO 0 Indicates if the PWM generator 1 block is asserting an interrupt.
 0 IntPWM0 RO 0 Indicates if the PWM generator 0 block is asserting an interrupt.